 Phone calls represent your highest-intent leads.
 Someone picking up the phone to call your business is 3x more likely to convert than someone filling out a web form.
 They want to talk now, not wait for an email response.

 But here's the uncomfortable truth: 67% of customers hang up if they can't reach a real person quickly.
-And most small businesses have no idea how often that's happening.
+And 60% of local searchers prefer calling over forms or chat.
+Most small businesses have no idea how often they're missing these high-intent leads.

 Without call analytics, you can't answer basic questions: